jdb2b/my-presentation/content/home/40easyparts.md

 #### *L* = Average Deal Length

-How do we make sure to capture the correct deal length?
+How do we make sure to capture<br> the correct deal length?

-<i>...make sure no deal gets created too late or sits in Nurture too long.</i>
+<i>...make sure no deal gets created too late<br> or sits in Nurture too long.</i>

 {{% /section %}}